jaspartang/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image7]

-After the collection process, I had 23976 number of data points.
+After the collection process, I had 24465 number of data points.
 I think maybe aument helpfully, but it doesn't work as well as imagine, so doesn't used in this project.

+![alt text][image2]